-What is an Unsecured Network?
+What is an insecure network?

 In the world of Wi-Fi, there are two types of networks, secured and unsecured.
-The primary difference between secure and unsecure networks is the ability to connect without a password.
+The primary difference between secure and unsecured networks is the ability to connect without a password.
 This means virtually anyone with proximity to the network can connect.

 Unsecure networks often lack any sort of anti-virus or firewall protection and any information transmitted across the network is floating around unencrypted for someone to grab.

-What threats does an Unsecured Network pose?
+What threats does an insecure network pose?

 Information Vulnerability

 By doing any sort of sensitive activity on an unsecured network (e.g. shopping, banking, emailing, etc.) you expose your information to anyone on the network who is searching for sensitive information.
-Hackers looking around on unsecured networks can access emails, login credentials, and can take raw html snapshots of pages.
+Hackers looking around on unsecured networks can access emails, and login credentials, and can take raw HTML snapshots of pages.

 Malware Distribution